htw-imi-showtime/showtime-website/content/ss22/master/m1-could-it-be-more-unreal/_process.md

 +++

 {{<section title="First things first">}}
 Every project has a beginning and an end.
 Before we started doing anything, we were discussing possible ideas for a project.
 We had to do something with the new <strong>Unreal Engine 5</strong>, but the question was, what do we want to do?
 And how do we want to do it?
 Who wants to do what?
-To begin with, we had a many questions, and we tried to hold all our ideas in a Miro board.
+To begin with, we had many questions, and we tried to hold all our ideas in a Miro board.
 {{<image src="miro_board.png" caption="general ideas collected">}}
 {{</section>}}